 The most common causes of constipation are pretty easy to remedy, including:

-A lack of fluids -- drink more water and less liquids that contain caffeine (which can be constipating), such as soda and coffee
+- A lack of fluids -- drink more water

-The use of certain medicines, such as antacids, blood pressure medicines, pain relievers, antidepressants, iron supplements, and anticonvulsants -- talk to your doctor about switching to a different medicine
+- The use of certain medicines, such as antacids, blood pressure medicines, pain relievers, antidepressants, iron and calcium supplements, and anticonvulsants; talk to your doctor about switching to a different medicine.

 A less common possibility is that you have a physical problem in your intestines, such as a blockage or tumor, that's preventing the stool from passing through.